 Consolidating your data is only the first step.

 Once you have combined all the data together, it is time to run through it once more to double-check the integrity and accuracy of the information that is being presented.
-This will also help you to more easily weed out data that would not be of any use to this strategy or is otherwise unaffected by any issues.
+This will also help you more easily weed out data that would not be of any use to this strategy.

 How you go about quickly verifying the integrity of the data varies from one supply chain to the next.
 Doing so, however, is essential as you are about to analyze this data and you do not want there to be any errors present once you begin combing through it.
 If there are any false measurements within the data by the time you begin reviewing it, it puts your final findings into jeopardy and the entire process may need to begin again.

-Again, how you go about verifying the data a second time is somewhat dependent upon a variety of factors within the chain.
+Again, how you go about verifying the data a second time is somewhat dependent upon a variety of factors.
 Nonetheless, this is probably one of the biggest hurdles that companies face when properly reviewing data.
 This is especially true for smaller companies with less manpower and limited tech capabilities.

 Coordinating the Supply Chain

 Keep your various teams in the loop on your findings once complete.
-Their assistance on the floor where everything is happening is what is going to allow your supply chain to close some of those capacity gaps and begin leveraging the tools at your disposal much more efficiently.
+Their assistance on the floor will allow your supply chain to close some of those capacity gaps.
+Additionally, this will help you to begin leveraging the tools at your disposal much more efficiently.

 Most of the time, the changes that need to take place according to your data are minor issues that your staff is not going to likely notice are being remedied by small changes here and there in their daily tasks.

-But every so often when a larger problem regarding capacity planning, it may require big updates to old software or additional training on new software, new machinery implemented, staffing changes and the list goes on.
-When examples such as this become a reality, getting everyone on board and moving in the same direction as a team can prove to be a little difficult.
+But every so often, it may require big updates to old software or even additional training on new software.
+New machinery implementation, staffing changes, etc, are all potential circumstances to be prepared to undertake.
+When examples such as this become a reality, getting everyone on board and moving in the same direction as a team can prove to be difficult.

-Apart from analytics and collaboration considerations, many businesses are just unwilling to change a practice that they’ve had in place for a long time.
-Some business owners may not understand that the industry landscape has changed in so many ways and may thus be hesitant to allocate the necessary funds to implement the newest capacity planning solutions.
+Apart from analytics and collaboration considerations, many businesses are just unwilling to change their standard practices.
+Some business owners may not understand that the industry landscape has changed in so many ways.
+Due to this, many may thus be hesitant to allocate the necessary funds to implement the newest capacity planning solutions.

-There is no easy way around this one as it is simply a mindset that needs to be overcome in most cases.
-To remain competitive while also catering to your consumers’ wants and needs efficiently may require that you begin to implement new technology, invest in better heavy machinery and possibly even hire more workers.
+There is no easy way around this one as it is simply a mindset that needs to be overcome.
+To remain competitive while also catering to your consumers’ wants and needs efficiently may require that you begin to implement new changes.
+This could mean new machinery, better training and more staffing efforts.

 Overcoming Capacity Planning Challenges

-There are 3 really straightforward overarching solutions to the primary supply chain capacity challenges we have presented in this blog post…
+There are 3 really straightforward overarching solutions to the primary supply chain capacity challenges presented in this blog post…

-All of the data extraction and data analytics practices need to be available on a centralized, transparent system that provides visibility throughout the entirety of the supply chain.
+All of the data extraction and analytic practices need to be available on a centralized, transparent system.
+This system needs to provide visibility throughout the entirety of the supply chain.
 The use of different techniques related to data management could lead to very different results.
 It’s always best to get everyone on the same page and have a single go-to source in order to implement good and transparent data collection practices.

-The same theme comes up again and again throughout all supply chains and throughout every industry in general: technology is the future.
+The same theme comes up again and again throughout all supply chains: technology is the future.
 It is virtually impossible to coordinate the complex global supply chains of the world without using AI, predictive analytics and machine learning that can provide real-time data and analytics to businesses.